codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 First of all, we have to model some structures to handle MQTT packets, by following specifications on the [official documentation](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/errata01/os/mqtt-v3.1.1-errata01-os-complete.html).
-Starting from the opcode table and the MQTT header, according to the docs every packet consists of 3 parts:
+Starting from the opcode table and the MQTT header, according to the docs, every packet consists of 3 parts:
 - Fixed Header (mandatory)
 - Variable Header (optional)
 - Payload (optional)